truecaller/ios-sdk/README.md

 ### Optional verification steps

 TrueSDK provides two optional delegate methods to check the authenticity of the profile you receive.
-Note that TrueSDK verifies the content before forwarding it your app and readily offer a simplified way to request and receive a user profile via required delegate methods.
+Note that TrueSDK readily offers a simplified way to request and receive a user profile via required delegate methods and verifies the content before forwarding it your app.

 #### i.
 Server side Truecaller Profile authenticity check